jrbuckley/sanita/docs/DATABASE_DESIGN.md

-# Database Architecture Documentation
+# Database Design Documentation

 ## Overview
-Sanita uses PostgreSQL with Prisma ORM for data persistence.
-The schema is designed to support health and fitness-focused social features while maintaining compatibility with the AT Protocol.
+The database design for Sanita focuses on supporting health and fitness-focused social features while maintaining compatibility with the AT Protocol.

 ## Schema Design